Alias44/Nandonalts-Camping-Stuff/README.md

 ### Thanks
 * to Nandonalt for making the mod
-* to jfredric for fixing my aweful readme
+* to jfredric for fixing my awful readme
+* to all the wonderful people on the Rimworld Discord